imayden/JPaint/README.md

 Users can copy selected shapes and paste them in different locations.

 ## Design Patterns Used
+#### Command Pattern
+In this application, the Command Pattern is applied by the classes like Undo and Redo.
+The application follows the Command pattern to implement undo and redo functionality for shape modifications.
+The application follows the Command Pattern to implement undo and redo functionality for shape modifications.
+In this pattern, each operation (for example, undo and redo) is encapsulated as an object.
+This allows you to store operations or allow undoing operations.
-#### Strategy Pattern
+#### Factory Pattern
-The application uses the Strategy pattern to define different drawing strategies for shapes (rectangles, ellipses, triangles).
+In this application, the Factory Pattern is applied by the ShapeFactory class.
+The Factory Pattern is used in this application to create instances of different shapes.
+The Factory Pattern provides an interface for creating objects but allows subclasses to decide which class to instantiate.
+In this example, the createShape() method of the ShapeFactory class decides which type of shape to create based on the input parameters.
 #### Null Object Pattern
-The Null Object pattern is implemented to handle cases where no valid shape is selected.
+In this application, the Null Object Pattern is applied by the NullShape class.
+The Null Object Pattern is implemented to handle cases where no valid shape is selected.
+In this pattern, when a method cannot return a valid object, it returns a null object instead of null.
+This null object behaves the same as a valid object but usually does not perform any operations.
+For example, when there is no matching shape type, the createShape() method of ShapeFactory will return a NullShape object.
 #### Proxy Pattern
-The Proxy pattern is used for selected shapes to provide a more efficient way of detecting shape selections.
+In this application, the Proxy Pattern is applied by the classes like OutlineHandlerProxy and RectangleOutline.The Proxy pattern is used for selected shapes to provide a more efficient way of detecting shape selections.
+The Proxy Pattern is used for selected shapes to provide a more efficient way of detecting shape selections.
+The Proxy Pattern provides a proxy for other objects to control access to this object.
+By using a proxy, we can optimize when performing high-cost operations and only perform these operations when they are truly needed.
 #### Singleton Pattern
+In this application, the Singleton Pattern is applied by the MouseListener class.
 The Singleton pattern is employed for the MouseListener to ensure only one instance is used to handle mouse events.
+The Singleton Pattern is employed for the MouseListener to ensure only one instance is used to handle mouse events.
+Here, we use the getInstance() method to get the only instance of the MouseListener class.
+If no instance has been created, getInstance() will call the private constructor MouseListener() to create a new instance.
+If an instance has already been created, then getInstance() directly returns this instance.
+This ensures that there is always only one instance of MouseListener.
-#### Command Pattern
+#### Strategy Pattern
-The application follows the Command pattern to implement undo and redo functionality for shape modifications.
+In this application, the Strategy Pattern is applied by the classes like Triangle and Rectangle.
+For example, the Triangle class uses the Strategy Pattern when it implements the IShape interface.
+Every class that implements the IShape interface defines a drawShape() method, which can be considered different drawing strategies.
+In other words, the Strategy Pattern is a strategy on how to draw shapes.
+We can choose different implementations of IShape based on the actual situation.

 ## SOLID Principles
 The JPaint application adheres to the SOLID principles as follows: